Julcatan/stock-analysis/README.md

             Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

         Next i

+  #### Formatting - I reused the existing Code to activate and format the Output worksheet, and end the timer

+   'Formatting
+        Worksheets("All Stocks Analysis").Activate
+        Range("A3:C3").Font.FontStyle = "Bold"
+        Range("A3:C3").Borders(xlEdgeBottom).LineStyle = xlContinuous
+        Range("B4:B15").NumberFormat = "#,##0"
+        Range("C4:C15").NumberFormat = "0.0%"
+         columns("B").AutoFit

+         dataRowStart = 4
+         dataRowEnd = 15

+        For i = dataRowStart To dataRowEnd

+        If Cells(i, 3) > 0 Then

+            Cells(i, 3).Interior.Color = vbGreen

+        Else

+            Cells(i, 3).Interior.Color = vbRed

+        End If

+    Next i
+    'end timer
+    endTime = Timer
+    MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)

+End Sub

 ### Summary

 Through refactoring code becomes easier to understand or read, easier to to update and improve.
 This can save time and money in the future.
-This applies to the author coming back to read the code after a while as well as other users.
+It also helps the author coming back to read the code after a while as well as outside users.
-It can make the code more flexibel for other uses.
+Refactoring can make the code more flexibel for other uses.
-A disadvantage is that with comples code it might not be clear from the beginning how long exactly the completioin of the process might take and if there is a solution at all.
-Worst case - you spend a lot of time with little success in the end, because of the complexity.
+A disadvantage is that with complex code it might not be clear from the beginning how long exactly the completioin of the process might take and if there is a solution at all.
+Because of the complexity you might end up spending a lot of time with little improvement in the end.

-For our stock-analysis code the main advantage is that it runs much faster and is more compact.
+For our refactored stock-analysis code the main advantage is that it runs much faster.
+The original code needed .. to run versus the refactored code running in .....
-With increased speed it will calculate faster for larger datasets.
-The original code shows an elapsed time of... versus the refactored code of onlt .....
+With increased speed it will calculate faster which is important for larger datasets.
+The refactored code can be reused for other projects that require looping over items.
-The new code is a bit more complex than the original code, e.g. requires understanding of arrays.
+As for a disadvantage the new code is a bit more complex than the original code, e.g. requires understanding of arrays.